akshitmahajan/akshitmahajan/README.md

 🌱 I’m currently learning -> Reactive Java programming and Dart, experimenting with Nvidia Tx2 board and RaspberryPi for image processing.

-🔭 I’m currently working on -> an IoT product (specific to connected cars) in capacity of a Software Engineer.
+🔭 I’m currently working on -> an IoT product (specific to connected cars) in capacity of a Software Engineer
+                               & on NextGen B2B Ecommerce project.

 ⚡ Fun fact -> I like to play musical instruments.